Organize your stay Australia

 Luggage Luggage Australia

 How to optimize your suitcase and what to pack?
 Of course, it all depends on the season and the regions you'll be visiting.
 Don't forget that the seasons are reversed: the austral summer runs from the beginning of December to the end of February.
 When it comes to clothing, opt for lightweight materials, and don't forget your swimsuit, a hat or cap, a waterproof jacket, hiking boots and a warm sweater.
-In addition to your wardrobe, don't forget high-index sun cream (minimum 30, or even more for the first few days), sunglasses, a flashlight (a flashlight or headlamp is essential for camping, and also very practical for resorts, bungalows and residences far from the main building), insect repellent (mosquitoes and sandflies), a few basic medicines, a water bottle or reusable bottle and a waterproof bag in case of heavy rain!
+In addition to your wardrobe, don't forget high-index sun cream (minimum 30, or even more for the first few days), sunglasses, a flashlight (a flashlight or headlamp is essential for camping, and also very practical for resorts, bungalows and residences far from the main building), insect repellent (mosquitoes and sandflies), a few basic medicines, a water bottle or reusable bottle and a waterproof bag in case of heavy rain.
 It's a good idea to remember to bring an adapter for three-prong electrical sockets.
-If you're traveling outside the major cities, you may want to add: a light sleeping bag or at least a sheet for your nights outdoors or in accommodation, and a fly net for the bush.
+If you're traveling outside the major cities, you can add: a light sleeping bag or at least a sheet for your nights outdoors or in accommodation, and a fly net for the bush.
 Good to know: in casinos, certain chic restaurants and nightclubs, you'll need to dress with care.
 Denim pants, T-shirts and bare feet may not be accepted.

 From October to March, if you're heading south, pack light, casual clothes.
 If you're heading north, you'll also need a waterproof windbreaker, as this is the rainy season.
 In any case, you'll need to bring a woollen jacket for the nights, which can be chilly.